aaps/MCmotions/README.md

 #NEW:
-a file that will translate block ids to names, colors, light emittance.

-a color getter that will scrape a website that will get average colors of textures names and ids for blocks, dont realy kneed it now since it is in the materials.txt , still could use it in the future when there will be more blocks (perhaps ?)

-some refactoring so it all looks better and is more understandable
+mctricky now has block shapes in it !

+fixing the unknown blocks, it was the seamless meta of doubleslabs

+cleaned up the lister code (and made a new mess of it)

+option not to remove neighbor blocks in case of cobwebs and fences for example

+added negative stair corners

+all pivots of the materials in the center of their materials

 #ToDo:
 1
-* (first)making sure mctricky has block shapes in it (done)

-* (sixth)making a texture start
+* (first)making a texture start

-* (third)some refactoring, makeing a chunk class or something (some cleaning up of lister instead) (done)

-* (second)fixing the unknown blocks that are most likely a meta info offset problem (nope double slabs have seamless bool, done)

-* (fifth)option not to remove all neighbor blocks for example in case of fences, or cobwebs (done)

-* (forth)add negative stair corners.(the one that im missing anyway) (done)
+* (first and a half) see if an update of the readme is needed sonce the working of lister has changed.

+* (second) an option for multyple meshes per block in mctricky all of this in a dict of perhaps files names, where the files contain meshes ?

+* (second and a half) replace examples, since changes here and there.

-* (senventh)add option for more agressive neighbor face removal
+* (third)add option for more agressive neighbor face removal

+* (forth)more cleaning up of the code

+* (forth and a half) more meshes like torches, crops, doors

-* (eighth)a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.
+* (sixth)a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.

-* also done, make sure the pivots are all in the center of the material (done)

 * all of this in a branch so my work will not scare new downloaders

-* (ninth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc
+* (fifth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

 2